 Your body metabolizes, or breaks down, medication over time.
 This happens mostly in the liver, with molecules called enzymes.
 Just six enzymes are responsible for metabolizing more than 90% of all psychiatric medications.
 Your DNA contains genes that tell your body how to make these enzymes.

 Each of these genes has variations that lead to differences in enzyme structure and function.

 Just as differences in genes can lead to one person being blonde and another being a redhead, differences in this set of genes can lead to two people processing the same medication in different ways.

 A PGx test looks at your DNA to see which version of each gene you have.

 Scientists often assign each variation to one of three groups: rapid metabolizer, slow metabolizer, and extensive metabolizer.
 These different groups correspond to whether your variation of a certain enzyme can break down a substance quickly, slowly, or at a normal rate, respectively.
 Knowing what kind of genetic variations you have gives your medical provider insight into how your body breaks down drugs.

-Doctors like psychiatrists have been increasingly using PGx testing in mental health treatment because it’s shown to reduce the risk of side effects, decrease medication switching, and, most importantly, increase the chance that their patients get better.
+Doctors, including psychiatrists, have been increasingly using PGx testing in mental health treatment.
+It’s shown to reduce the risk of side effects, decrease medication switching, and, most importantly, increase the chance that their patients get better.